 Current Research Projects

 Creating, developing and leading innovative research is essential to attracting and retaining national and international research partners.
-The Centre Director currently leads two large ARC Discovery projects and one Chiang Ching-kuo Foundation for International Scholarly Exchange Research Grant.
-These projects all involve extensive national and international collaborative research networks and have provision for new research staff to be employed or affiliated with the Centre.
+The Centre Director currently leads the ARC Discovery project: DP160100671 (The Awakening of Faith and New Confucian Philosophy).
+This project involves extensive national and international collaborative research networks and has provision for new research staff to be employed and affiliated with the Centre.

 DP160100671 The Awakening of Faith and New Confucian Philosophy